Welcome New Students

 Our Junior Belt class meets Tuesdays and Thursdays from 6:00 PM - 7:00 PM.
 This is one class with all ages and belt ranks (White, Yellow, Orange, Green & Blue Belts) together.
 We break out into different belt groups for working on rank/promotion requirements, but some portion of the time is spent with the whole class together.

-Our membership is $30/month with a $5 discount for each additional family member; the second member is $25/month, the third is $20/month, and so on.
+Our membership is $40/month with a $5 discount for each additional family member; the second member is $25/month, the third is $20/month, and so on.
 We have quarterly tests for rank advancement.
 For testing we require students to have a Westerville Tae Kwon Do club patch on their uniform.
 The uniforms that we sell in class have this embroidered on them.
-Testing fees are $35.
+Testing fees for color belts are $40.

 If you have any questions you are welcome to talk to one of the instructors before or after class.